 The PGA Tour that Beman inherited, on January 1, 1974, was responsible for scheduling and managing a collection of pro golf tournaments, many hosted by golf-addicted celebrities such as Bing Crosby, Bob Hope, Glen Campbell, Jackie Gleason and Sammy Davis Jr., among others.
-Its full-time staff at any given tournament was just “one or two,” and the total purse that year was $8 million.
+Its full-time staff at any given event was just “one or two,” and the total purse was $8 million… for the entire year.

 And yes, on television at least, golf was less popular than even bowling.
 (Although to be fair, bowling was much more popular than it is today.)